 When it comes to the relationship between drivers and pedestrians, the right of way means everything.
-The right of way not only dictates who gets to go first but who is responsible in the case of accidents.

 Interested in learning about the specifics of right of way laws?
 Then read on.
 We’re going to get into the details below.